Skip to main content

 • Information needed (what data informs the decision)

-• Consequence of error (what happens if the decision is wrong)
+• Consequence of error (what happens when the decision is wrong)

 Track the transitions in a typical workflow: